News

 A Ballot Shortage Is Not a Normal Election

 Ballot shortages disrupted voting at several polling stations in Seoul and other areas during the June 3 election, leaving some voters waiting for hours and raising concerns that others may have left without voting.
 The National Election Commission blamed higher-than-expected turnout, but ballot supply should be based on the assumption that every eligible voter may cast a vote.
-The practical test is whether the government and election authorities publicly explain the failure, identify responsibility and prevent any repeat of the same breakdown.
+The practical question is whether the government and election authorities publicly explain the failure, identify responsibility and prevent any repeat of the same breakdown.

 Dubai Police pursue four fugitives after Dh12m oud bait-and-switch case